panoramadata/SPSS-tools/README.md

-Personal collection of SPSS tools, syntax and templates.
+Personal collection of SPSS tools, macros, and templates.